Seaside resort: United Kingdom

 In the later 20th century, the popularity of the British seaside resort declined for the same reason that it first flourished: advances in transport.
 The greater accessibility of foreign holiday destinations, through package holidays and, more recently, European low-cost airlines, makes it easier to holiday abroad.
 Despite the loyalty of returning holidaymakers, resorts such as Blackpool have struggled to compete against the hotter weather of Southern Europe and the sunbelt in the United States.
 Now, many symbols of the traditional British resort (holiday camps, end-of-the-pier shows and saucy postcards) are regarded by some as drab and outdated; the skies are imagined to be overcast and the beach windswept.
 This is not always true; for example Broadstairs in Kent has retained much of its old world charm with Punch and Judy and donkey rides and still remains popular, being only one hour from the M25.
 Brighton has also seen a fall in visitor numbers in recent years.
 The city has also experienced a rise in homelessness, especially noticeable on the city streets and in green spaces where tents have been erected.
-In 2018, Brighton had the second highest homeless population in England, which resulted in the City Council applying to become the first UK city to pass a 'Homeless Bill of Rights'.

-Many seaside towns have turned to other entertainment industries, and some of them have a good deal of nightlife.
-The cinemas and theatres often remain to become host to a number of pubs, bars, restaurants and nightclubs.
-Most of their entertainment facilities cater to local people, and the beaches are still popular in summer.
-Although international tourism turned people away from British seaside towns, it also brought in inward foreign travel; many seaside towns offer foreign language schools, the students of which often return to vacation and sometimes to settle.
-Many people can now afford more time off, and "second holidays" and short breaks, resulting in increased tourism in British seaside towns.
-Many young people and students can take short holidays and discover the town's nightlife.
+Many people can now afford "second holidays" and short breaks, resulting in increased tourism in British seaside towns.
 Many seaside towns have large shopping centres which also attract people from a wide area.
 Day trippers still come to the coastal towns, but on a more local scale than during the 19th century.

 Many coastal towns are also popular retirement hotspots where older people reside permanently or take short breaks in the autumn months.
 Other English coastal towns have successfully sought to project a sense of their unique character.
 In particular, Southwold on the Suffolk coast is an active yet peaceful retirement haven with an emphasis on calmness, quiet countryside and jazz.
 Weymouth, Dorset offers itself as "the gateway to the Jurassic Coast", Britain's only natural World Heritage Site.
 Newquay in Cornwall offers itself as the 'surfing capital of Britain', hosting international surfing events on its shores.